Why Is Anything Conscious?: Back to Foundations

 \textbf{Axiom 3: } All aspects of the environment are spatially extended \cite{bennett2024b}.\\

-This means that a body is realised by only a finite number of states (see def.
-2).
-A body is a \textbf{vocabulary} $\mathfrak{v} \subset P$ with finitely many elements. $\mathfrak{v}$ implies a \textbf{formal language} $L_\mathfrak{v}$ of interaction between body and environment.
+This means that a body is realised by only a finite number of states.
+See the ESM for the self contained definition, and the Stack Theory appendix \cite{bennett2025thesis} for the full development.
+A body is a \textbf{vocabulary} $\mathfrak{v} \subset \mathcal{P}$ with finitely many elements. $\mathfrak{v}$ implies a \textbf{formal language} $L_\mathfrak{v}$ of interaction between body and environment.
 A \textbf{statement} in this language is an aspect of the environment.
 A set of ``programs'' from our vocabulary.
 Statements have truth conditions with respect to environmental states, and every statement has an \textbf{extension}.
 The extension of a statement is the set of all statements which are supersets of the first statement (the set of all other statements by which the first statement is implied).
 Extension is important we can relate statements by their truth conditions, forming a lattice.
 Most importantly, we avoid the distinction between software and hardware and so avoid computational dualism.

-Embodiment is dispositional.
-As natural selection evolves a vocabulary, it begins to isolate a ``small world'' relevant to survival \cite{jaeger2024,bennett2024b,friston2023}, from the intractable ``big world'' $P$ of all information.
+To summarise.
+Embodiment is dispositional \cite{bennett2024a,bennett2025c}.
+As natural selection evolves a vocabulary, it begins to isolate a ``small world'' relevant to survival \cite{jaeger2024,bennett2024b,friston2023}, from the intractable ``big world'' $\mathcal{P}$ of all information.